 Almost half of the population mentioned that there were functional educational facilities.
 Twenty percent of the respondents mentioned that there was no functional educational facility.
-Respondents reported that schools were converted to relief camps, there was power shortage, and some schools are partially damaged due to which it is non-functional.
+Respondents reported that schools in the affected area were converted to relief camps, there was power shortage, and some schools are partially damaged due to which it is non-functional.